Need Help Booking? Call Us

 Important Notes

-Tipping is an important tradition, as it acknowledges and appreciates the hard work of the local staff who assist you throughout your journey.
-It is customary to tip at the end of the trek, and you should gather all team members (guide, porter, and assistant guide) together to distribute the tip.
-Tips are generally given in cash, preferably in US dollars or Nepalese rupees, using small denominations to facilitate easier distribution.
+Tipping your guide and porter on the Langtang Valley Trek is an expected way to show appreciation for their hard work, support, and local expertise.
+While the amount is flexible, it typically depends on the trek’s duration, service quality, and your satisfaction.
+It is recommended to gather all team members (guide, porter, assistant guide) together to distribute the tip.
+Tips are generally given in cash, preferably in US dollars or Nepalese rupees, and using small denominations makes distribution easier.

 Packing for the Langtang Valley Trek requires careful consideration to ensure you have everything you need while keeping your pack as light as possible, so only bring the necessary things.
 You can also rent or purchase trekking gear in Kathmandu if you don't have everything you need.
 Here's a recommended packing list: